You want smart political talk without the meltdowns?

 It's that simple.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Uh we have two investigations on Hannity tonight.
+We have two investigations on Hannity tonight.

-And Ted Cruz says President Biden is responsible for quote a plague of slavery.
+And Ted Cruz says President Biden is responsible for, quote, a plague of slavery.

-Also, uh Ron Johnson will join us.
+Also, Ron Johnson will join us.

 Whistleblowers now saying that the Biden FBI and DOJ are burying damning evidence against zero experience Hunter Biden.